ChristopherDalziel/GP-Front/README.md

 **Database and storage:**

-- Amazon S3 bucket for storage of static images
+- Cloudinary for user image upload and storing the uploaded images
 - MongoDB Atlas document database

 **Hosting:**